vtex-apps/store-framework-course/course/steps/custom-template/en.md

 ## Creating a Landing Page

-Just a few steps a needed to create a custom landing page:
+Just a few steps are needed to create a custom landing page:

 1. Create a new template in your store's theme
 2. Create a new path to access this template